 Step 3: Successful courses by course type (e-learning or blended learning)

-The result of the categorization clearly shows:
+The result of the categorization shows clearly: